Here's How Your Trade Freshworks Inc. (FRSH) Aggressively Right Now

-Freshworks Inc. (NASDAQ:FRSH) went up by 7.73% from its latest closing price compared to the recent 1-year high of $53.36.
-The company’s stock price has collected -10.06% of loss in the last five trading sessions.
+Freshworks Inc. (NASDAQ:FRSH) went down by -4.86% from its latest closing price compared to the recent 1-year high of $53.36.
+The company’s stock price has collected 10.64% of gains in the last five trading sessions.
 The Wall Street Journal reported on 09/22/21 that Toast, Freshworks Make Strong Market Debuts

 Is It Worth Investing in Freshworks Inc. (NASDAQ :FRSH) Right Now?